brianjp93/lolsite/README.md

     * This will most likely welcome post game toxicity, but I think it will be fun, too.
     * Need to add verified user accounts to allow this to become a reality.

+* Open summoner page links in a new tab.
+* Show winrates with friends
+* Show overall played with stats

 # Other Technical Information